cepdnaclk/e19-4yp-blockchain-based-e-voting-system/code/blockchain/README.md

 ### 2. Start the Docker Network

-From the same `channel` directory, start the Docker containers:
+From the `artifacts` directory, start the Docker containers:

 ```bash
 docker-compose up -d